-The unconstrained PCoA plots using Bray-Curtis dissimilarity distances showed distinct separation by cropping system with 34 % (bulk soil) and 43 % (rhizosphere), 74 % (bulk soil) and 76 % (rhizosphere), and 69 % (bulk soil) and 70 % (rhizosphere) of the variance explained by the first two axes of AOB, AOA, and Comammox, respectively (Supplementary Fig. X: unconstrained PCoA plots & PERMANOVA).
-Meanwhile, the effect of drought was only apparent within block due to a strong block effect (Supplementary Fig. X: unconstrained PCoA plots).
-To further investigate the effect of drought on the beta diversity of ammonia oxidizers, we performed constrained analysis using CAP.
-The differences on the community composition between drought and control within each cropping system become more evident (Fig. X: Constrained CAP Plots).
-The AOA community has the highest compositional differences between drought and control as demonstrated by high overall reclassification rates of 94.2 % and 90.3 % in bulk soil and rhizosphere, respectively.
-The effect of drought on the community structure was also influenced by the cropping system with a better clustering by the drought treatment in the BIODYN and CONFYM cropping system than in the CONMIN cropping system (Fig. X: Constrained CAP Plots).
-Distinct clustering by the drought treatment were also observed in the Comammox community with overall reclassification rates of 78.8 % and 83.3 % in bulk soil and rhizosphere, respectively.
-The clustering by drought in the Comammox community was also higher in the BIODYN than the other cropping systems, indicated by higher reclassification rate of 89.5 % (drought) and 90 % (control), and 91.7 % (drought) and 100 % (control) in bulk soil and rhizosphere, respectively (Fig. X: Constrained CAP Plots).
+The unconstrained PCoA plots using Bray-Curtis dissimilarity distances showed distinct clustering by cropping system with 34 % (bulk soil) and 43 % (rhizosphere), 74 % (bulk soil) and 76 % (rhizosphere), and 69 % (bulk soil) and 70 % (rhizosphere) of the variance explained by the first two axes for the AOB, AOA, and Comammox, respectively (Supplementary Fig. X: unconstrained PCoA plots & PERMANOVA.
+Due to a strong block effect, we further investigate the effect of drought on the beta diversity of ammonia oxidizers by performing a constrained CAP analysis.
+The AOA community exhibited the highest compositional differences between the drought and the control treatments as demonstrated by high overall reclassification rates of 94.2 % and 90.3 % in bulk soil and rhizosphere, respectively.
+The effect of drought on the AOA community structure was also influenced by the cropping system with a better clustering by the drought treatment in the BIODYN and CONFYM cropping system than in the CONMIN cropping system (Fig. X: Constrained CAP Plots).
+Distinct clustering by the drought treatment were also observed in the Comammox community with a higher reclassification rates in the BIODYN than the other cropping systems regardless of the compartment (bulk soil and rhizosphere) (Fig. X: Constrained CAP Plots).
 In contrast, the AOB community showed only marginal separations between drought and control within cropping system with lower overall reclassification rates of 60.5 % and 54.2 % in bulk soil and rhizosphere, respectively (Fig. X: Constrained CAP Plots).
-To further quantify the impact of drought, we calculated the Euclidean distances between the drought and control treatments based on the discriminant analysis.
-The response to drought was dependent both on the ammonia-oxidizing community and on the cropping system.
-Thus, the highest differences in community structure between treatment (drought vs control) were observed for the AOA and Comammox communities within the BIODYN cropping system (Fig. X: The distance boxplot calculated from the discriminant CAP analysis).
+The calculation of euclidean distances between the drought and control treatments based on the discriminant analysis confirmed the stronger impact of drought on both the AOA and Comammox communities in the BIODYN cropping system (Fig. X: The distance boxplot calculated from the discriminant CAP analysis).

-Most of the ammonia-oxidizer ASVs were resistant to drought
+Several dominant ammonia-oxidizer ASVs were affected by drought